Katharine Hepburn's Brownies: A Recipe For Home-Wrecking?

 "If you want to steal somebody's husband," Newberry muses, "you should screw up a brownie recipe."

-Sydne Newberry's Spin On Katherine Hepburn's Brownies
+Sydne Newberry's Spin On Katharine Hepburn's Brownies

-* This recipe is based on Katherine Hepburn's original, with modifications made by Newberry.
+* This recipe is based on Katharine Hepburn's original, with modifications made by Newberry.

 - 1/2 cup unsweetened cocoa